What is volume in stocks?

 When a stock’s trading volume rises, it can signify that investor demand is high, and stock prices may go up as well.
 One approach traders use to evaluate a stock is technical analysis.
 This trading method analyzes trends such as price shifts and volume to help investors assess stocks and identify opportunities to trade.
 When viewing a stock chart, volume may be found on the y-axis.

-Investors that use technical analysis view volume as a significant indicator of movement in the market.
+Investors who use technical analysis view volume as a significant indicator of movement in the market.
 Investors are more likely to see a change in the price of a stock as foreshadowing more movement in the same direction if the volume also increases during and after the price change.

-How to use volume in stocks
+How to use volume to improve your trading strategy

 When using volume as part of a trading plan, having some strategies for analyzing the strengths or weaknesses of a move can be beneficial, as they can provide insight into an entry or exit point.
 A few things to identify include: